-A letter bomb attack on Lucas Papademos, the former Greek prime minister, and the ruling of a council of appeals court on attempts to indict Andreas Georgiou, the former head of Greece’s statistics agency Elstat, seem at first sight not to have much in common.
+A letter bomb attack on former Greek prime minister Lucas Papademos and the ruling of a council of appeals court on attempts to indict Andreas Georgiou, the former head of Greece’s statistics agency Elstat, seem at first sight not to have much in common.
 Taken together, the events at the end of last week highlight a familiar undercurrent of the Greek crisis: the tendency for scapegoating.

-While no one has yet claimed responsibility for last Thursday’s blast, it could be linked to the Greek anarchist group ‘Conspiracy of Fire Nuclei’.
+While there has not yet been a claim of responsibility for last Thursday’s blast, it could be linked to the Greek anarchist group ‘Conspiracy of Fire Nuclei’.
 Earlier this year the group sent similar bombs to the International Monetary Fund’s Paris office and the office of Wolfgang Schäuble, the German finance minister, in protest at the austerity policies that they are perceived to have imposed on Greece.

 Understanding what went wrong in the Greek crisis is important for figuring out the future.
 This is especially important now, as the country continues to struggle under onerous austerity policies.
 The prospects of debt relief or inclusion to the ECB’s quantitative easing programme are still remote following yet another inconclusive Eurogroup meeting of euro area finance ministers, in which the IMF and Germany failed to agree on a common approach for ensuring the sustainability of Greek debt.
 In a subsequent speech ECB President Mario Draghi noted that debt sustainability was an important prerequisite for Greece to be considered for inclusion in QE.